Contact Us or find your Regional Sales Manager

 Semi-automation at this level may include:

-They ensure the part was present.
-They ensure the rivet was formed.
-They ensure the forming parameters stayed within limits.
+They ensure the part was present, the rivet was formed, or that the forming parameters stayed within limits.

 In torque- or retention-driven applications, in-process testing can be added to validate joint performance before the part leaves the station.